Carpal Tunnel Syndrome

 - Scott W., Electrical Engineer, Ann Arbor, MI

-In order to have the best possible recovery, it is also important to learn all the best self care tips that make recovery easier.
-Once you have made the changes to how you use your body, strain will be reduced, making way for more immediate results that are longer lasting.
+There are so many things you can do to recover from CTS on your own.
+Take a look at the self care tips that make recovery easier.
+Once you have made the changes to how you use your body, strain will be reduced, making way for results that are longer lasting.

 Carpal Tunnel Syndrome (CTS) Symptoms